WXM99/SE418/task1/analysis.md

 ![image-20190331232438688](./analysis.assets/image-20190331232438688.png)

-(Performance analysis proves it)
+(Performance analysis to proves it)

 ### 3. Suffering in maintenance

 When checking the main.js where the Main object is defined, a mess of javascript code is shown.
 The defination of the Main object is upto **326 lines**.
-Each part of the inner code is also hard to read for it's Irregular indentation and poor comments.
+Each part of the inner code is also hard to read for it's irregular indentation and poor comments.

 In the index.html itself, a mount of helper function also defined without comments and perpose.
-Raw operations to strings fill thoes functions, making it much more difficlut to maintain this project.
+Raw operations to strings fill in thoes functions, making it much more difficlut to maintain this project.

 ![image-20190331221805815](./analysis.assets/image-20190331221805815.png)
 (Ugly helper funtion in index.html)